Rafin-Arshad/Website/README.md

 # Website
-this is an new wedsite for varsity work
+This is a new wedsite for varsity work